Codeyg12/ORM-E-commerce/README.md

 ### Description

-This project is testing our knowledge of the back-end of a ecommerce database.
-We used Express, Sequelize and MySQL to get it working.
+This is a mock-up of the backend of an e-commerce site.
+It has the functionality to read, add, update and delete information from the database.
+For this project, I used Express, MySQL, and Insomnia.

   <p align="right"><a href="#readme-top">(Return to top)</a></p>